- Steve Bingham (Sinfonietta)

 Joshua is the cellist of the Celia Quartet, who are mentored by the Quartetto di Cremona and Simon Rowland-Jones.
 The quartet are part of the ‘Le Dimore del Quartetto’ and ‘Lincoln Center Stage’ networks and have enjoyed several tours in Italy, Sicily and the UK.
 Most recent highlights have included performing at the North Norfolk Chamber Music Festival and performing Schumann’s Piano Quintet as part of the Festival Note di un Sogno with Stefania Cafaro in Umbria.
 Joshua has performed at the Wigmore Hall, The Crucible (MitR), St Martin-in-the-Field and Salisbury International Arts Festival.

 Away from the concert platform, Joshua has also enjoyed working alongside several bands, most notably New Order, The Charlatans, Daughter and Blossoms, as well as Mancunian poet, Mike Garry.
 Joshua is the Principal cellist of the Cambridge Philharmonic and has played with the London Symphony Orchestra and Britten Sinfonia.
-He also works regularly with his duo partner, pianist Sally Birkett, where they enjoy a busy concert schedule.
+He also works regularly with his duo partner, pianist Sally Birkett, and they enjoy a busy concert schedule.

 Sarah Moore (Flute) enjoys a busy performance schedule as an orchestral player and as a chamber musician, both on modern and period instruments.
 She performs with period instrument orchestras such as the Yorkshire Baroque Soloists, Newcastle Baroque, Northern Baroque, Leeds Baroque and the Eighteenth-Century Sinfonia.
-Sarah also performs with Bellissime Chamber Ensemble, which specialises in performing music from country houses and she has been involved in recordings of J.S.
+Sarah also performs with Bellissime Chamber Ensemble, which specialises in performing music from country houses, and she has been involved in recordings of J.S.
 Bach’s St. John Passion, St. Matthew Passion and Mass in B minor with the Yorkshire Baroque Soloists, released on the Signum Classics label.

 Sarah studied modern and baroque flute with Edwina Smith during her undergraduate degree at the University of York.
-She was awarded AHRC grants to pursue her postgraduate studies in York and, after completing her MA (with distinction) she was awarded a PhD on rhetoric and baroque performance practice with Professor Seymour.
+She was awarded AHRC grants to pursue her postgraduate studies in York and, after completing her MA with distinction, she was awarded a PhD on rhetoric and baroque performance practice with Professor Seymour.

 Teaching forms an important part of her career.
 She has taught modern and baroque flute at the universities of York and Hull, and at Ampleforth College, and she has led seminars, master-classes and workshops for undergraduates at the universities of York and Hull.